 Authenticated command injection vulnerabilities exist in the ArubaOS command line interface.
 Successful exploitation of these vulnerabilities result in the ability to execute arbitrary commands as a privileged user on the underlying operating system.

-Vulnerabilities in the ClearPass Policy Manager web-based management interface allow remote authenticated users to run arbitrary commands on the underlying host.
-A successful exploit could allow an attacker to execute arbitrary commands as root on the underlying operating system leading to complete system compromise.
+A vulnerability in the ClearPass Policy Manager web-based management interface allows remote authenticated users to run arbitrary commands on the underlying host.
+A successful exploit could allow an attacker to execute arbitrary commands as a non-privileged user on the underlying operating system leading to partial system compromise.

 Authenticated command injection vulnerabilities exist in the ArubaOS command line interface.
 Successful exploitation of these vulnerabilities result in the ability to execute arbitrary commands as a privileged user on the underlying operating system.